bendavp/DS3000-FinalProject/README.md

 - the dataset (CSV/PDF files) used
 - code for cleaning the data, testing supervised machine learning algorithms
 - powerpoint, summarizing key points of project goals and outcomes
-- mp4 video of powerpoint presentation
+- mp4 video of powerpoint presentation: https://youtu.be/hKkDZRvRYa0